m4ttsch/omscs-notes-notes/computer-networks/content-distribution.md

 If node 10 wants to lookup a key corresponding to the ID 42.
 It can use the finger tables to find the predecessor of that node, node 32.

 It then can ask node 32 for its successor.
-At this point, we can move forward around the ring looking for the node whose successor’s ID is bigger than the ID of the data, which is node 43 in this case.
+At this point, we can move forward around the ring looking for the node whose successor's ID is bigger than the ID of the data, which is node 43 in this case.

 Due to the structure of the finger table, these lookups require O(log(n)) hops.
 The size of the finger table requires O(log(n)) state per node.